jarvisar/datavis-project1/README.md

 ## Features

-This visualization project includes the following features:
+This project includes the following visualizations:

 - Barcharts: Users can view and interact with five dynamic barcharts.